Rachel1112/Spotify-Music-Stream/README.md

 ```
 npm run start
+npm i jquery -S
 ```
-If you encounter any compilation problems in the first time,please close the FrontEnd port and try again.
+Make sure the jQuery script is fully loaded into your browser!!!
+Or you will encounter compilation problems in the first time, please close the FrontEnd port and try again.

 5.
 ```